6th Grade Science Notebook – list of all lessons I have used in 6th grade in 2017-18

 - Cup stacking challenge – team building and communication activity

-- Nature of Science – (external link) how do scientists incorporate new findings?
+- UPDATED 2025: The extra piece – (external link) how do scientists incorporate new findings?

 - Telephone Game – how good are you at passing information?